isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 #### 7. My helper/confinement nanny is fully vaccinated.
 Why can’t I submit an entry application to bring her into Singapore?

-Due to the need to reschedule helpers and confinement nannies from <a href="https://go.gov.sg/responsibilities-submitters-pass-holders">Category III or IV countries/regions</a>, <b>new entry applications</b> can only be accepted for helpers and confinement nannies who remained in [Category I or II countries/regions](https://go.gov.sg/responsibilities-submitters-pass-holders) for 21 consecutive days (for arrivals before 7 Oct 2021, or 14 consecutive days for arrivals after 7 Oct 2021)  before arrival.
+Due to the need to reschedule helpers and confinement nannies from <a href="https://go.gov.sg/responsibilities-submitters-pass-holders">Category III or IV countries/regions</a>, <b>new entry applications</b> can only be accepted for helpers and confinement nannies who remained in [Category I or II countries/regions](https://go.gov.sg/responsibilities-submitters-pass-holders) for 14 consecutive days before arrival.

 We understand these measures are difficult for employers and seek understanding on the need for control measures to keep Singapore safe.
 We are working towards allowing new applications at a later date.